hunterhogan/stubFileNotFound/development/development.md

 - Use `pytest`, `mypy`, `pyright`, and `stubtest` for validation and testing.
 Configure them in `pyproject.toml`.
 - Do not duplicate functionality already provided by these tools.

+## Third-Party Package Tracking

+- Refer to `development/third_party_packages.md` for a list of dependencies, packages with generated stubs, considered packages, and rejected packages.
+Keep this file updated.

 ## Open Issues / TODOs

-- Reduce code duplication and remove any custom logic that is already solved by community tools.
+- Reduce code duplication and remove any custom logic that is already solved by community tools (review existing stubs/code).
-- Add or improve tests in `tests/`.
+- Add or improve tests in `tests/` for stub validation.
+- Ensure `development/third_party_packages.md` is comprehensive.
-- Always update this file after any process or structure change.
+- Always update this file (`development/development.md`) after any process or structure change.

 ---